jamesnvc/occasionallycogent/_drafts/how_we_use_datomic.md

          (d/entity db-after))))
 {% endhighlight %}

-The solution I came up with was using Clojure's metadata facilities to indicate that a particular transaction wanted to return something.
+The solution I came up with was using Clojure's metadata facilities to indicate that a particular transaction wishes to return something.
 Then, `run-txns!` can gather all said functions and return the result of giving all of them the created database.

 `create-entity!` now becomes the following: